ptc-iot-sharing/ThingworxVSCodeProject/README.md

 4. Run `gulp`.
 This will start a background process that is needed for generating certain files. **Don't forget this as compilation can fail if the generated files become stale.**
 5. Start working on the project.

+## Entity Dependencies

+By default, the project contains the declarations for all the out of the box entities available in a fresh installation of Thingworx, however there may be the case that you need to use some entities that had been previously created on the Thingworx instance using the composer.
+To handle this, it is possible to define entity dependencies in `twconfig.json`.
+There are two types of dependencies that can be specified there:
+ - `projectDependencies`: An array where you specify the Thingworx project names on which your local projects depends.
+This will download the declaration for all of the entities that are included in the project.
+ - `entityDependencies`: An array where you specify entity types and names (e.g. `"Things/MyThing"`).
+This can be used to download specific entities, such as extension templates.

+Whenever you change `twconfig.json`, run `gulp install` to pull the declarations from the Thingworx server specified in `package.json`.

+Whenever entities are downloaded in this way, all other dependencies are downloaded as well, so if your `MyThing` thing depends on the `MyDataShape` data shape, you don't need to specify both in `twconfig.json`.

 ## File Structure
 ```
 ThingworxVSCodeProject